AjayAntoIsDev/OceanID/README.md

 - Real application
     - RTL-SDR(s)
     - Raspberry pi
-    - RTL-asi to send the data to server
+    - RTL-ais to send the data to server

 - Testing
-    - Simulate data from rtl-asi and send it to the server
+    - Simulate data from rtl-ais and send it to the server

 - Server
     - Receives data from multiple clients